 One great thing about this fight is that there are no enemies between the nearest lamp and the boss arena, so dying is not nearly as annoying as it can sometimes be.

 3. Lady Maria of the Astral Clocktower

-In my opinion, Lady Maria is the hardest of the “hunter” style bosses of Bloodborne.
-She gets more aggressive through the three stages of her fight, (Yes you read that correctly, there are three stages to be mastered here.) and her attacks become more powerful through each as well.
+In my opinion, Lady Maria is the hardest of Bloodborne’s “hunter” style bosses.
+She gets more aggressive through the three stages of her fight (Yes, you read that correctly, there are three stages to be mastered here.), and her attacks become more powerful.

-She duel-wields the Rakuyo and the Evelyn, which only get stronger in each phase, first by adding blood attacks to her weapons, then by adding fire.
-At phase three you can get hit from her blade, the blood trail and the following fiery explosion all in the same swing!
+She duel-wields the Rakuyo and the Evelyn, which only get stronger in each phase, first by adding blood attacks to her weapons and fire.
+In phase three, you can get hit by her blade, the blood trail, and the following fiery explosion all in the same swing!